ssebs/NoteMate-Server/README.md

   - This is the mobile app to interact with a hosted PadPal-Server.

 ## Usage
-> replace this section once the project is up and running
+> TODO: replace this section once the project is up and running

-## Progres
+## Progress
 > keeping track of where I am / whats next to code / PM stuff

 - [x] Create REST server